Useful Information

 When unsure about the need to see a doctor or other professional, people can sometimes call their primary care doctor for guidance.
 Some doctors can be contacted by e-mail for nonemergency questions.
 Others prefer to be contacted by telephone.
 Doctors cannot give set guidelines for when to see a doctor and when it is unnecessary because symptoms with the same cause vary too much and symptoms with different causes overlap too much.
 However, some problems clearly require a call to a health care professional.

-Vomiting or inability to keep fluids down
+Cold or Influenza Vomiting or inability to keep fluids down

 Painful swallowing